BI 111N: Ecology and Evolution

 BI 212: Genetics and Molecular Biology

 Mendelian and transcription genetics from historical perpective.
 Experimental approach emphasized.
 Small lab groups participate in experimental design, and develop research skills in both classical genetic systems and molecular biology.
-Prerequisites: CH 121 and either (BI 111N and BI 112N with a grade of C- or better) or (MS 102N and BI 211 with a grade of C- or better).
+The prerequisites: BI112N or BI211 with a grade of C- or better.
 Corequisite: CH 122.

 BI 214: Animal Nutrition